dhume96/dev-test-apply-digital/README.md

 ![](assets/20251113_100145_image.png)

+## Contentful API

+Due to an issue with the Contentful API not being available I had to mock the response with the products data.
+Luckily I had copied the response in a separate file so the file is included in the root of the project as `contentful-res.json`.
+This same file is used to mock the API call for the scheduled task however the code for the actual API is still in there but commented out.

 ## Postman Collection

 A postman collection called `Dev-Test-Apply-Digital.postman_collection.json` is included in the root of the project.
 It can be imported directly into Postman and will include the requests for all the endpoints in the API.

+## Swagger Docs

+The documentation can be accessed by going to `http://localhost:4000/api/docs`

 ## Generating a token to test the private endpoints